 Naturalisation by Association

-If you have a substantial connection to Ireland – such as an Irish great-grandparent – then you could apply for Irish citizenship by association.
+If you have a substantial connection to Ireland – then you could apply for Irish citizenship by association.
 Speak to our Irish immigration solicitors to find out if you’re eligible.

 We can be contacted outside of Irish office working hours and can communicate with you via phone, email and WhatsApp.